Women in International Security and Cyberspace Fellowship

 The Women in International Security and Cyberspace (WIC) Fellowship, also known as Women in Cyber Fellowship, aims to address the need for a greater proportion of representation from women at the United Nations negotiations concerning cyberspace.
 The fellowship is jointly organized and sponsored by the Governments of Australia, Canada, Germany, the Netherlands, New Zealand, the United Kingdom, and the United States.

-The current edition of the Fellowship has successfully empowered over 110 women from 55 underrepresented, small, and developing states to shape critical UN cyber negotiations such as the 2021-2025 Open-Ended Working Group (OEWG) on the Security of and in the Use of Information and Communications Technologies (ICT) in the UN First Committee and the Ad Hoc Committee (AHC) to Elaborate a Comprehensive International Convention on Countering the Use of Information and Communications Technologies for Criminal Purposes in the UN Third Committee.
+The current edition of the Fellowship has supported over 120 women from 55 underrepresented, small, and developing states to participate in key UN cyber negotiations, including the Open-Ended Working Group (OEWG) in Security of and in the Use of ICTs in the UN First Committee and the Ad Hoc Committee (AHC) to Elaborate a Comprehensive International Convention on Countering the Use of Information and Communications Technologies for Criminal Purposes in the UN Third Committee.

 Added value of the Project